XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfo.md

 The request just requires the hotel code and language code (ISO-639-1) ( this is specified within the source--\>languageCode).

-|

 Response Format
 ===============

 The result returns the details of that hotel.

-|

 Remarks
 =======

-The maximum time, that is permitted in our system, before the connection is closed, is of **180000** milliseconds.
+The maximum time permitted in our system before the connection is closed is **180000** milliseconds.

-|

 DescriptiveInfoRQ Example
 =========================